 Spina bifida happens when the brain, spinal cord or the membranes that cover them (meninges) don’t fully develop the way they should.
 Nearly 1,500 babies are born with spina bifida each year.

-Spina bifida can be found before birth with a blood test and through imaging tests such as ultrasounds or an MRI.
-For babies and children, it can be found through an MRI or a spinal ultrasound or magnetic resonance imaging (MRI).
+Spina bifida can be found before birth with a blood test or after birth through imaging tests such a spinal ultrasound or magnetic resonance imaging (MRI).

 Treatments may include:

 Children can have a wide variety of outcomes based on the type of spina bifida they have.
-There could be little to no affect on a child’s life.
-In the extreme, patients may need lifelong care for the condition.
+There could be little to no effect on a child’s life.
+Some children with more complex symptoms may need lifelong care for spina bifida.